-HB leads are the most commonly used.
+HB mines are the most commonly used.

 — it was created in Stein, near Nuremberg, in 1761, by the carpenter Kaspar Faber, his wife Maria and his son Anton Wilhelm.

-At that time, the company was called A.W.
-Faber Company and it was only in 1900, when the granddaughter of Johann Lothar Freiherr von Faber (the great-grandson of Kaspar Faber), married a count of Castell, that the company was renamed Faber-Castell.
+At that time, the company was called AW Faber Company and it was only in 1900, when the granddaughter of Johann Lothar Freiherr von Faber (the great-grandson of Kaspar Faber), married a Count of Castell, that the company was renamed Faber-Castell.